Introduction

 Secondary Objectives:

-1. To provide preventive healthcare through awareness regarding Ayurveda-based lifestyle
+1. To provide preventive healthcare through awareness regarding Ayurveda-based lifestyle advocacy.

 2. To estimate the Knowledge, Attitude and Practices related to menstruation among women of reproductive age.